danchizik18/Mavs-Draft-Hub/README.md

 Mavericks Draft Hub

 Welcome to the Mavericks Draft Hub!
-This web application provides a centralized analysis platform (with player profiles, statistic filets, and an AI chatbot) fir the Dallas Mavericks front office (I'll pretend that they'll draft Flagg because of this).
+This web application provides a centralized analysis platform (with player profiles, statistic filters, and an AI chatbot) fir the Dallas Mavericks front office (I'll pretend that they'll draft Flagg because of this).

 1. Features
 - Interactive Big Board with real-time sorting and filtering